Nest and Eggs

 29. How old are the hawks when they fledge?

 Red-tailed hawks usually leave the nest at about 42-46 days after hatching.
-In 2012, the Cornell nestlings fledged 44-51 days after the first nestling hatched on June 6, June 7, and June 13.
+In 2012, the Cornell nestlings fledged on June 6, June 7, and June 13, 44-51 days after the first nestling hatched.
+In 2013, the nestlings fledged on June 4, June 5 and June 12, 43-51 days after the first nestling hatched on April 22.
+In 2014, the nestlings fledged June 6 and 14, 40 to 48 days after hatching.
 The exact dates of fledgling vary from year to year.

 30. How big are the nestlings?